 - Second: yes, there is plenty of sugar in this.
 There are two ingredients – no preservatives – but definitely sugar.

 Jams, jellies, preserves, and fruit butter all have sugar.
 But since they are a special treat and served in moderation, they are something that can be savored and enjoyed!
 Seriously, look at the calorie information below – and it’s all homemade to boot!

 This will surely be the most decadent grape spread you have ever tasted!

 I previously made this recipe a few years ago, so make sure to check out that post as well for more inspiration.

 Watch how to can grape butter

-- 6 cups Concord grapes, picked from the stem and washed
+- 6 cups Concord grapes removed from stems and washed (see note below)

 - 6 cups sugar

-- Combine grapes and sugar in heavy bottomed kettle and bring to a boil, stirring occasionally.
+- Combine grapes and sugar in a heavy-bottom kettle and bring to a boil, stirring occasionally.

 - Continue boiling until the mixture is at a rolling boil (a boil that cannot be stirred down) and boil for 20 minutes.